challabeehyv/pipes/README.md

 pip install -r requirements.txt
 ```

 Copy included airflow configuration into airflow directory.
-The setup assumes you have postgres running on port 5432.
+The setup assumes you have postgres running on port 5432 using the commmcarehq docker setup / user.
 If you use a different port or db, you can change the connection string in the `sql_alchemy_conn` setting.

 ```
+mkdir ~/airflow/
 cp airflow.cfg ~/airflow/airflow.cfg
 ```

-Replace all instances in `airflow.cfg` of `<user_home>` with full path to your home directory
+Replace all instances in `airflow.cfg` of `<user_home>` with the **absolute path** to your home directory.

 Symlink dags to expected location

 ```

-ln -s dags ~/airflow/dags
+ln -s $PWD/dags ~/airflow/dags
 ```

 create airflow dbs